ismaeldosil/client-valence-ms-client/docs/email-teams-setup-request.md

 2. Send a test message to each channel
 3. Confirm everything is working

+## Important Note

+Some advanced configurations (such as bidirectional communication where users can chat with the agent) may require additional Microsoft services that incur monthly costs.
+We'll discuss these options and their associated costs before implementing any features that require them.

 Let me know if you have any questions - happy to jump on a call if needed!

 Thanks,